What's Going On With Canadian Natural Gas?

 Here's the latest storage information in Canada:

-Canadian natural gas production so far in 2017 has averaged just slightly above 15 Bcf/d and lower year-over-year.
-Natural gas production in all regions except for British Columbia are lower year-over-year.
+Canadian natural gas production so far in 2017 has averaged just slightly above 15 Bcf/d and lower year over year.
+Natural gas production in all regions except for British Columbia are lower year over year.

-Canadian natural gas net imports into the US has so far remained relatively flat over the last two months.
+Canadian natural gas net imports into the US have so far remained relatively flat over the last two months.

 Looking at Canadian natural gas prices, here are where the prices closed yesterday: